tobio-tenma/rg-nano-skraper-mix/README.md

 ![What's this?
 A game list for ANTS?!?](https://github.com/tobio-tenma/files/blob/main/RG-Nano-Scraper-Mix/gamelist-for-ants.jpg)

-Use this mix to generating media for your RG Nano.
-The game logos are scaled to be viewable by human eyes while also providing a screenshot of said game.
+Use this mix to generate media (example below) for your RG Nano.
+The game logos are scaled to be easier on the eyes while also including a screen-shot of the game.
+Works well for most of the themes included with the device.

-Here is some sample output created by the RG Nano mix.:
+Here is some sample output created by the RG Nano Skraper Mix:

 |                                       |                                       |                                       |
 |:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|